ansible/ansible/contrib/README.md

 Selected Playbooks
 ==================

-[Playbooks](http://ansible.github.com/playbooks.html) are ansible's configuration management language.
+[Playbooks](http://ansible.cc/docs/playbooks.html) are Ansible's configuration management language.
 It should be easy to write your own from scratch for most applications, but it's always helpful to look at what others have done for reference.